woopear/larastup/documentation/fortify.md

 ],

 // change redirect path before connected
-'home' => RouteServiceProvider::HOME, // go to class and change HOME
+'home' => RouteServiceProvider::HOME, // go to class and change value of HOME

 // created SPA change this with false
 'views' => true,